Hello, my name is Harriet, and I am one of the employees at Sinder’s Bridal House.

 - Wear proper undergarments

 Remember to wear proper undergarments to your appointment.
 Most dresses are strapless (with the option of adding straps or sleeves if desired) so a strapless bra is recommended.
-Undergarments are mandatory when trying on dresses for hygienic reasons (experience has shown consultants that some brides need reminding of this).
-Consultants are not able to allow you to try on any dresses without underwear.
-And remember, the consultant will need to assist you in doing-up the dress, so if you’re not comfortable sharing your “rear assets” with her to skip the thong that day.
+Undergarments are mandatory when trying on dresses for hygienic reasons (experience has shown stylists that some brides need reminding of this).
+Stylist are not able to allow you to try on any dresses without underwear.
+And remember, the stylist will need to assist you in doing-up the dress, so if you’re not comfortable sharing your “rear assets” with her to skip the thong that day.

 - Have an idea of what you’re looking for, but also be open-minded to suggestions

 While having an idea of what you’re interested in is helpful, you should still come with an open mind to try other styles.
-Your consultant spends her days putting women into dresses; she knows how to read you, find out what you like, and what will work with your body type.
-Listening to the consultant’s suggestions can really surprise you.
-All the consultants said they had countless brides come in with one idea of what she was interested in, yet she left purchasing something completely different.
+Your stylist spends her days putting women into dresses; she knows how to read you, find out what you like, and what will work with your body type.
+Listening to the stylist’s suggestions can really surprise you.
+All the stylists said they had countless brides come in with one idea of what she was interested in, yet she left purchasing something completely different.

 - Shop early enough, but not too early